falderol/RPG/README.md

 | . | Empty Space |
 | H | Road        |
 | W | Water       |

+## Region Gen

+This is the section i am currently working on in my free time.
+It involves the most fine tunning in a desperate attempt to make a world that always feels right.

+You will see a section of code that autogenerates all of the settlements in this region that is being generated.
+I recomend that your do not use this.
+It tends to create a text file that is about 750 MiB in size.
+Instead generate the settlements using `.\test autoSettlementGen <filename.txt> <flags>` where the flags are what you see for the location on the map.
+Alternatively use `.\test settlementGen <filename.txt> <size> <flags>` if you want to determine the size of the settlement.
+Trust me, your players will not get to all of the 1000+ settlements that are normaly generated.
+If you insist on making the full thing you can uncomment and compile the code yourself.
+I want you to have a little idea what you are doing before you do it.

 # Simple Compile and Run
 ## Compile